- Substance 3D home

 Painter computes the layer stack from the bottom to the top.
 So, if you make changes to the top layer on the stack, Painter only needs to compute the changes of that layer.
 However, if you make a change to a layer at the bottom of the stack, Painter needs to compute all of the layers above that layer to calculate the final result.

 In order to avoid slowdowns when making changes at a lower level in the layer stack, you can hide layers above the edited layer until you have finished making your adjustments.
-Painter doesn't calculate hidden layers, so it's as if you're editing the top layer in the stack.
-This way, the layers above will only be computed when you unhide them, rather than after every change you make.
+Painter doesn't process hidden layers, so if all the layers above your layer are hidden, it's as if you're editing the top layer in the stack.
+This way, the layers above will only be computed once, when you unhide them, rather than after every change you make.